nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 1.1 Create your own profile : `create`

 Creates your user profile.
-You can also choose to add modules and indicate your group status for each module.
-Note, in order to start using ModuLink, you are **required** to create a new profile should you not have one.
+You can also choose to add modules and indicate your group status for each module. :warning: in order to start using ModuLink, you are **required** to create a new profile should you not have one.

 Format: `create n/NAME id/STUDENT_ID p/PHONE_NUMBER e/EMAIL [github/GITHUB_USERNAME] [tele/TELEGRAM_HANDLE] [mod/MODULE [GROUP_STATUS]]...`